Taos Revolt: Further fighting

 The revolt did not end after the Siege of Taos.
 New Mexican rebels engaged U.S. forces three more times in the following months.
 The actions are known as the Battle of Red River Canyon, the Battle of Las Vegas, and the Battle of Cienega Creek.
-After the US forces won each battle, the New Mexicans and Native Americans ended open warfare.
+After the U.S. forces won each battle, the New Mexicans and Native Americans ended open warfare.

 The Red River Canyon affair, or the Battle of Red River Canyon: on May 26, 1847, United States Army Major Edmondson, with a company of two hundred infantry and cavalry under Captains Holaway and Robinson, were marching at almost sunset along the Red (Canadian) River.
 They had just entered Red River Canyon when ambushed by an estimated 500 Mexicans and natives, according to reports given to Colonel Alexander Doniphan, a commander during the New Mexican Campaign.
 Red River Canyon being very narrow and full of thick, deep mud, Major Edmundson was forced to dismount his cavalry and proceed in the attack on foot with the infantry.
 Now all on foot, the Americans pushed forward and began to break up the ambush.
 The Mexicans and natives were repulsed but soon regrouped and assaulted the American position.
 The Americans slowly made an organized retreat, the withdrawal being covered by a Lieutenant Elliot and his Laclede rangers.
 At sunrise, the Americans reformed and reentered the canyon, where they discovered that the Mexicans and natives had retreated just before their arrival.

 The Cienega affair, or the Battle of Cienega Creek: the last engagement of the Taos Revolt during the Mexican–American War.
 The battle occurred on July 9, 1847 and was fought between New Mexican insurgents, Pueblo natives and United States Army troops.
 On July 9, 1847 a detachment of thirty-one men, belonging to Captain Morin's company of American infantry were stationed close to Cienega Creek about eighteen miles from Taos, New Mexico.
 On this early morning the Americans were attacked by two hundred New Mexican militia and their Pueblo allies.
 The ensuing battle resulted in an American retreat to the banks of Cienega Creek.
 They were able to hold their position until Captain Shepherd's company arrived, "vanquishing the enemy".